THIS DATE IN HISTORY: June 14

 The Rangers get the packed house at Madison Square Garden revved up when Brian Leetch and Adam Graves score to give them a 2-0 lead after one period.
-Trevor Linden scores a shorthanded goal for the Canucks early in the second period, but Mark Messier's power-play goal at 13:29 makes it 3-1 entering the third.
+Trevor Linden scores a shorthanded goal for the Canucks early in the second period, but a power-play goal by Mark Messier at 13:29 makes it 3-1.

-Linden scores a power-play goal at 4:50 of the third period to make it a one-goal game again, but goalie Mike Richter excels and the Rangers hold on until Craig MacTavish, one of seven former Edmonton Oilers brought in by general manager Neil Smith to instill a winning atmosphere, wins a final faceoff to trigger one of the biggest celebrations in New York sports history.
+Linden scores a power-play goal at 4:50 of the third period to make it a one-goal game again, but goalie Mike Richter excels and the Rangers hold on until center Craig MacTavish, one of seven former Edmonton Oilers brought in by general manager Neil Smith to instill a winning atmosphere, wins a final face-off to trigger one of the biggest celebrations in New York sports history.

 It's the fourth Stanley Cup championship for the Rangers, but their first since 1940.
 It's also the first time since entering the NHL in 1926 that they've won it at the Garden.

-"We had played so much hockey and had so much emotion -- the semifinals and Final both went seven games -- that the biggest thing I felt after the game was relief," says Leetch, who becomes the first American to win the Conn Smythe Trophy as playoff MVP.
+"We had played so much hockey and had so much emotion -- the semifinals and Final both went seven games -- that the biggest thing I felt after the game was relief," says Leetch, who becomes the first U.S.-born player to win the Conn Smythe Trophy as playoff MVP.
 "I went home that night and went to bed feeling tired, but when I got up the next day, I began to feel the excitement.
 We spent the next few days celebrating."

 1993: The Florida Panthers officially receive their membership in the NHL.
 The franchise will be based in Miami.